Michaela-Davis/drupal_cassette-store/README.md

 * Visit Blast from the Past at [http://localhost:8888](http://localhost:8888).
 * Use the username `admin` and password `admin` to login to the Blast from the Past site

+## Technologies used
+* Drupal 8
+* MAMP 4
+* Glassdoor API - go to /suprise to see the results
+* Weather Underground API - go to /weather to see the results.

 ### License